-If you are experiencing a serious and immediate life-threatening crisis, please bypass calling Student Health and Wellness and call 911 or the UConn Police Department immediately.
+If you are experiencing a serious and immediate life-threatening crisis, call 911 or the UConn Police Department immediately.
 Although most people associate 911 with medical emergencies, they also support people with mental health emergencies such as thoughts of suicide.